taisukef/easy-pdf-merge-deno/README.md

 source_files must be an array of file paths, with two or more file paths, or the module throws an error accordingly. dest_file path is the destination path for the merged PDF to be saved.

+meargePDF will fetch 'pdfbox.jar' and put it on your local './jar/' folder.

 ## Example

 ### Using relative file paths